Saribung pass trek

-Answer: Yes sure !!
-If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.
+Answer: Yes sure.
+Provide us your flight details.
+Our representative will come to pick up you at Kathmandu international airport.

 Answer: Actually for Saribung pass trek is suitable for experienced trekkers who are able to walk around 5 hours roughly every day with a lightweight daypack.
-Because during the trekking, there are some high passes and desert landscapes so at least some basic experience walking over 3000 meters above sea level would be an ideal.Question: What kind of accommodation can I expect on Saribung pass trek?
+Because during the trekking, there are some high passes and desert landscapes so at least some basic experience walking over 3000 meters above sea level would be an ideal.

 Answer: We provide you 3-star basis deluxe room accommodation in Kathmandu and 2-star basis standard room accommodation in Pokhara and Tented camping accommodation during the trekking routes.
-However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in Saribung pass trekking?
+However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.

-Answer: As you are going to do as a Tented camping trekking, our professional cook will cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season).Question: What opportunities will I have for a shower along Saribung pass trek?
+Answer: As you are going to do as a Tented camping trekking, our professional cook will cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season).

-Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on Saribung pass trek?
+Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

 Answer: During Saribung pass trek route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way in the camping trekking.Question: Can I charge my digital camera or other batteries on my trip?
+Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in the campsite/along the way in the camping trekking.

 Answer: During the lodge hiking, there will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
-Remember to bring your own adapters!Question: Is there any communication facilities on Saribung pass expedition and Trekking?
+Remember to bring your own adapters!

-Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?
+Answer: In this trekking route you can get telephone services as well as internet services as well.

 Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city tours/city areas.Question: When should I book my trip and what is the payments terms?
+So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city tours/city areas.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last minute bookings.